 Photo caption 1: Cllr Ireland has spoken of her pride after being appointed Mayor of her hometown.

 Photo caption 2: Cllr Ireland with close friend Lynn Glover who will stand alongside her during her Mayoral year by taking on the role as Mayoress

-Photo caption 3: Sutton ward councillor Janet Jackson has been named Deputy Mayor for 2018-19.
+Photo caption 3: Sutton ward councillor Janet Johnson has been named Deputy Mayor for 2018-19.